 The Vargellas Vinha Velha is selected from four individual plots of old vineyard: Polverínho, Renova do Depósito, Renova do Armazém, Gricha.
 The age of the old vines on these plots varies from around 80 to 120 years.
 Each plot, which is harvested individually, produces wine with its own distinct character and contains a wide selection of grape varieties in which no one variety predominates.
 The exception is the Polverinho vineyard, which was the site of the first single-variety batch planting experiments in 1927 by Taylor Fladgate partner Dick Yeatman, whose pioneering work underpins the firm’s thorough understanding of the classic Douro grape varieties.

 Vargellas Vinha Velha may well be the most elusive and collectible of all Vintage Ports.
-Only six Vinha Velha vintage ports have been released to date.
+Only eight Vinha Velha vintage ports have been released to date.
 Vinha Velha Vintage Ports are sold on strict allocation and, to allow the very restricted quantities to be as widely distributed as possible, is shipped only in cases of three bottles.

 The character of the Vargellas Vinha Velha Vintage Ports is unique and their interest to collectors lies, not only in their superb quality and rarity, but also in the fact that they represent a piece of Port history, the expression of an ancient terroir whose characteristics are unlikely ever to be exactly reproduced.